 4. If using ground meat do the following: when forming the patties, you should press on the middle of the burger, leaving an indent.
 The outside rim of the burger should be noticeably thicker than the middle of the burger.
 Why?
 When the burger cooks and the meat tightens up, the burger will expand in the middle.
 If you don’t press it down before cooking, you end up with burgers that look more like meatballs.

-Get the grill or grill pan nice and hot.
+Get the grill or cast iron pan or any sauté pan nice and hot.
 Salt and pepper the burger heavily and drop it on the cooking surface.
 We recommend medium to medium rare, which will take about 4 minutes on one side and 2-3 on the other.

 Tip: Don’t flip the burger prematurely.
 A good way to know when to flip is when you see dimples of juices making their way up to the top of the burger.